Skip to main content

 | | |

-The application sends a request to the server carrying the current version number.
+The app sends a request to the server carrying the current version number.

 2. Download Firmware

-The application downloads the firmware package in .zip format based on the URL returned by the server.
+The app downloads the firmware package in .dpk format based on the URL returned by the server.

 3. Integrity Verification (Critical)

-This is the first line of defense against "bricking" the device.
-After the download is complete, the application must calculate the MD5 value of the file locally and compare it with the MD5 value provided by the server.
+This is the first line of defense against bricking the device.
+After the download is complete, the app must calculate the MD5 value of the file locally and compare it with the MD5 value provided by the server.

-- Match: Indicates the file is complete and ready for installation.
+• Match: Indicates the file is complete and can be installed.

-- Mismatch: Indicates the file is incomplete or corrupted.
-In this case, you must abort the update, delete the temporary file, and optionally report the error.
+• Mismatch: Indicates the file download is incomplete or corrupted.
+In this case, the update must be aborted, the temporary file deleted, and an error can optionally be reported.

-After successful verification, place the firmware package in the system-specified update directory and call the system reboot interface.
-The DejaOS bootloader will automatically unzip and overwrite the old application upon startup.
+After verification passes, place the firmware package in the system-specified update directory, then call the system restart interface.
+The DejaOS bootloader will automatically decompress and overwrite the old app upon startup.

 Common Update Strategies